-The management of our application secrets (things such as service credentials and the secret_key_base) is belong to the most priority list.
-Rails 5.1 introduced Encrypted Secrets to help simplify the management of our application secrets.
+The management of our Ruby on Rails application secrets (things such as service credentials and the secret_key_base) belongs to one of the most prioritized list.
+Rails 5.1 introduced Encrypted Secrets to help simplify the management of our application secrets in Ruby on Rails.
 It will make easier to keep secrets more secret: developers can encrypt secrets inside the source code so that they are only available inside the running application process.
+This is not a problem because Ruby on Rails includes some sophisticated helper methods, such as against SQL injection.

-Why encrypted secrets?
 Since Rails 4.1, the framework has given us the ability to centrally store secrets in the config/secrets.yml file.
 The glaring shortcoming of secrets.yml is that the file actually is in no way secure, and we cannot actually safely check it into version control with any production credentials.
 The convention for production credentials was always to load them within secrets.yml but from the host environment.
-Usually secrets file would end up looking something like this:
+Usually secrets file in the Ruby on Rails environment would end up looking something like this:

 development: